martinstreicher/session_service/README.md

 # Running Integration Tests
-Deployek uses [hound](https://github.com/HashNuke/hound) to run integration tests.
+The session_service uses [hound](https://github.com/HashNuke/hound) to run integration tests.
 In order to run the tests, you need a webdriver installed.
 This project uses [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/).

 To install ChromeDriver: